AnnaZeng22/sentence-parsing-CKY-vs-HMM/README.md

 # Introduction
-The CKY algorithm is a parsing algorithm that takes a sequence and a context-free grammar in Chomsky Normal Form, and determines whether it can be parsed into a sentence.
+The CKY algorithm is a parsing algorithm that takes a sequence and a context-free grammar in Chomsky Normal Form, and determines whether it can be parsed into a sentence.

 # Files
 rules.txt stores a large CFG.